Chapa-Et/chapa-woocommerce/readme.txt

 Chapa is on a mission to connect Ethiopia with the global economy.
 Chapa provide Ethiopian merchants with the tools and services needed to accept online payments from local and international customers using Mastercard, Visa, Amex, Discovery, International and Local Bank Accounts.

-To signup for a Chapa Merchant account visit their website by clicking [here](https://chapa.co)
+To signup for a Chapa Merchant account visit our website by clicking [here](https://dashboard.chapa.co/register)

 Chapa WooCommerce Payment Gateway allows you to accept payment on your WooCommerce store using Mastercard, Visa, Amex, Discovery, International and Local Bank Accounts.